SQL INNER JOIN Example | SQL JOIN Query Types

-SQL INNER JOIN Query Tutorial With Example is today’s topic.
-SQL joins are used to combine records from two or more tables in a database.
-SQL Inner Join is used to select all rows from tables for the match between the columns in tables.
+SQL Inner join is used to combine records from two or more tables in a database.
+The inner join is used to select all rows from tables for the match between the columns in tables.
 SQL INNER JOIN is based on the concept of EQUI JOINS.
 EQUI JOINS are those who use a comparison operator (=) for combining records from two or more tables.
 When the condition is satisfied, column values for each matched pair of rows of two tables are combined into a result row.
 You can check out SQL LEFT JOIN tutorial on this blog as well.

 The shaded part above Shows the common records between both the tables.